azimuth-cloud/azimuth-config/docs/deployment/index.md

 to keep the dependencies isolated from other Python applications on the host.

-`azimuth-config` includes a utility script that will create a Python virtual environment in the configuration directory and install the required dependencies:
+`azimuth-config` includes a utility script that will create a Python virtual environment, this requires python version 3.9+.

+In the configuration directory and install the required dependencies:

 ```sh
 ./bin/ensure-venv